tempurastick/toodle/README.md

-# toodle
+# Toodle
-Basic task management app
+A basic task management app created for the LUT mobile app course.